 Are you trying to improve your underwater photography?
-Are you finding it tricky to understand some of the complex guides on line as you seem to be missing some of the basics?
-Here we explain some of the most commonly used terms that relate to camera settings, what each of the mean and how it affects your images!
+Are you finding it tricky to understand some of the complex guides on the internet because you seem to be missing some of the basics?
+Here we explain some of the most commonly used terms that relate to camera settings, what each of them means, and how it affects your images!

 If you’ve ever printed images before, you’ve probably noticed that an 8 x 10 usually crops from the original image.
 That’s due to aspect ratio.
 Aspect ratio is simply the ratio of the height to width.
 An 8 x 10 has an equal aspect ratio to a 4 x 5, but a 4 x 7 image is a bit wider.
 You can change the aspect ratio in your camera if you know how you’d like to print your image, or you can crop your photo when you edit it to the right ratio.

 Depth of Field

 Depth of field is a photography term that refers to how much of the image is in focus.
 The camera will focus on one distance, but there’s a range of distance in front and behind that point that stays sharp—that’s depth of field.
 Portraits often have a soft, unfocused background—this is a shallow depth of field.
 Landscapes, on the other hand, often have more of the image in focus—this is a large depth of field, with a big range of distance that stays sharp.

 Exposure is how light or dark an image is.
 An image is created when the camera sensor (or film strip) is exposed to light—that’s where the term originates.
 A dark photo is considered underexposed, or it wasn’t exposed to enough light; a light photo is overexposed or exposed to too much light.
 Exposure is controlled through three camera settings: aperture, shutter speed and ISO.